emotion-js/emotion/.changeset/lucky-swans-kneel.md

 '@emotion/styled': patch
 ---

-Fixed issue when composing components using interpolations the wrong type would be inferred
+Fixed issue when using "component as selector" in styled interpolations which caused the wrong type to be inferred.